-Course Material: Most of the course material will be delivered within the lecture.
-Supplementary material, such as course notes, homework, and project announcement, will be updated on the class website at http://pearl.shanghaitech.edu.cn/teaching/2023fall/EE270/.
+Course Material: Most course material will be delivered within the lecture.
+Supplementary material, such as course notes, homework, and project announcements, will be updated on the class website at http://pearl.shanghaitech.edu.cn/teaching/2025spring/EE270/.

-Homework: Homework will be given roughly every other week for approximately 2/3 of the semester.
-They will be distributed from the webpage.
-Homework will typically be due in class one week after it is posted and will be collected right before the lecture.
-The remainder of the semester will focus on an individual design project.
+Homework: There will be roughly 6 homework.
+Homework will typically be due in class one week after it is posted and will be collected and graded on Gradescope.

-Late Policy: Late homework is allowed five days maximum after its due date, but its weight will be deducted by 20% per day.
+Late Policy: Late homework is allowed 4 days maximum after its due date, but its weight will be deducted by 20% per day.

 Exams: Your exam score in the class will be based on two exams.
-The exact dates of the exams will be determined later and announced in class at least one and a half weeks in advance.
+The midterm exam is scheduled for 3/20/2025; the final exam is scheduled for 5/15/2025.
 Exam questions will be based on the lecture notes and homework.

-Project: Students are also responsible for a research oriented project.
+Project: Students are also responsible for a research-oriented project.
 You will work individually to design, analyze, and simulate a novel power electronic converter/control method/modeling method that improves the performance of the existing converter/control method from the literature.

-Grading: Grading will be based on: homework (10%), mid-term exam (30%), final project (30%), final exam (30%).
-Scores will be translated into final grades at the end of the semester with a grading scale that will likely be: 0 - 40% = F, 40% - 65% = C, 65% - 85% = B, 85% - 100% = A.
+Grading: Grading will be based on: homework (20%), mid-term exam (25%), final exam (25%), final project (30%).

 Academic Dishonesty: Although I sincerely wish that I will not have to cope with this issue, I would like to make it very clear that academic dishonesty will not be tolerated.
 The following acts of academic dishonesty are prohibited: cheating, fabrication, facilitating academic dishonesty, and plagiarism.
 Academic dishonesty in this course includes copying homework or deliberately taking unfair advantage of the other students in the course.
-Once been found, it can lead one to a fail grade in this class and will be referred to the academic committee in the School of Information Science and Technology.
+Once found, it can lead one to an F grade in this class and will be referred to the academic committee in the School of Information Science and Technology.